💠 Comunitatea Abheda

-It is said that the Buddha himself was enlightened using this method, practicing the same posture under the Boddhi tree, where he was in continuous spiritual retreat, until he achieved spiritual enlightenment. .
+It is said that the Buddha himself became enlightened using this method, practicing the same posture under the Boddhi tree, where he was in continuous spiritual retreat, until he attained spiritual enlightenment.

 The name clearly expresses the spiritual valences of the technique.